blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-Komodo-API.rst

 reconsiderblock "hash"
 ----------------------

-Removes invalidity status of a block and its descendants, reconsider them for activation.
+The ``reconsiderblock`` method removes invalidity status of a block and its descendants, reconsidering them for activation.
 This can be used to undo the effects of invalidateblock.

 Arguments:

 ::

-	1. hash   (string, required) the hash of the block to reconsider
+	hash   (string, required) the hash of the block to reconsider

 Result:

+  (none)

 Examples:

 ::

-	> komodo-cli reconsiderblock "blockhash"
+	komodo-cli reconsiderblock "02f51fb2793b0728050c5e983ffed669594e0a2dda01dcb7a68d129fd87436e0"
-	> curl --user user138763741:pass5ff9f6434ed6405b884fc24ee41e590a64fcf163ee9f9c44e973124935aed7a9fc     --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "reconsiderblock", "params": ["blockhash"] }' -H 'content-type: text/plain;' http://127.0.0.1:9801/

 validateaddress "komodoaddress"
 -------------------------------

-Return information about the given Zcash address.
+The ``validateaddress`` method returns information about the given KMD/asset-chain address.

 Arguments:

 ::

-	1. "zcashaddress"     (string, required) The Zcash address to validate
+	"address"     (string, required) The KMD/asset-chain address to validate

 Result:

 ::

 	{
-	  "isvalid" : true|false,         (boolean) If the address is valid or not.
-If not, this is the only property returned.
+	  "isvalid"         (boolean) indicates whether the address is valid.
+If it is not, this is the only property returned.
-	  "address" : "zcashaddress",   (string) The Zcash address validated "scriptPubKey"       (string) The hex encoded scriptPubKey generated by the address "ismine" : true|false,          (boolean) If the address is yours or not "isscript" : true|false,        (boolean) If the key is a script "pubkey" : "publickeyhex",    (string) The hex value of the raw public key "iscompressed" : true|false,    (boolean) If the address is compressed "account" : "account"         (string) DEPRECATED.
+	  "address"   (string) the address validated
+	  "scriptPubKey"       (string) the hex encoded scriptPubKey generated by the address "ismine"          (boolean) indicates whether the address is yours or not "isscript"    (boolean) if the key is a script "pubkey"           (string) the hex value of the raw public key "iscompressed"     (boolean) if the address is compressed "account"          (string) DEPRECATED.
 The account associated with the address, "" is the default account }

 Examples:

 ::

+  command:

-	> komodo-cli validateaddress "1PSSGeFHDnKNxiEyFrD1wcEaHr9hrQDDWc"
+	komodo-cli validateaddress "RDNC9mLrN48pVGDQ5jSoPb2nRsUPJ5t2R7"

-	> curl --user user138763741:pass5ff9f6434ed6405b884fc24ee41e590a64fcf163ee9f9c44e973124935aed7a9fc     --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "validateaddress", "params": ["1PSSGeFHDnKNxiEyFrD1wcEaHr9hrQDDWc"] }' -H 'content-type: text/plain;' http://127.0.0.1:9801/
+  response:

+  {
+    "isvalid": true,
+    "address": "RDNC9mLrN48pVGDQ5jSoPb2nRsUPJ5t2R7",
+    "scriptPubKey": "76a9142cd2a4e3d1c2738ee4fce61e73ea822dcaacb9b488ac",
+    "segid": 9,
+    "ismine": true,
+    "iswatchonly": false,
+    "isscript": false,
+    "pubkey": "03c376b00b3a2ae43b8bf103a6c6962b241de684383301fe628a460b68a79ac1d8",
+    "iscompressed": true,
+    "account": ""
+  }

-verifymessage "komodoaddress" "signature" "message"
+verifymessage "address" "signature" "message"
 ---------------------------------------------------

 Verify a signed message